-Low repeat site visits – If your site’s visitors only come to your site once, never to return, Google can take that fact to mean that your site isn’t all that relevant or useful.
+Low repeat site visits – If your site’s visitors only come to your site once and never to return, Google can take that fact to mean that your site isn’t all that relevant or useful.

-So it’s a good idea to pay attention to your repeat visitor statistics.
-Once you’ve logged in to your Google Analytics account, locate your repeat visitor statistics and then compare that number to previous months.
+It’s a good idea to pay attention to your repeat visitor statistics.
+Once you’ve logged into your Google Analytics account, locate your repeat visitor statistics and then compare that number to previous months.

 As an example, Amazon has one of the highest repeat-visitor rates among shopping sites.
 When a visitor comes to Amazon the first time and browses, or looks at different products, Amazon will automatically tracks the user’s movements.
 When the visitor returns, Amazon serves up the same or similar products.